Inngest

 Multi-step document processing pipeline:

-document_chunks - Finalize -- marks document as
+5. **Finalize** -- marks document as `ready`, updates linked document entity

-ready, updates linked document entity - Trigger field population -- finds entities linked to the document (via
+6. **Trigger field population** -- finds entities linked to the document (via `entity_id` or `entity_relations`) and triggers matching document-ready actions through the actions/sessions runtime.

-entity-enrichment
+### entity-enrichment

-ID: entity-enrichment
+**ID:** `entity-enrichment`

-Triggers: entity/enrich
+**Triggers:** `entity/enrich`

 **Concurrency:** 5 global